Marvellous-Udoye/Marvellous-Udoye/README.md

 Hey there!
 I'm **Marvellous Udoye**, I'm all about making things simple, seamless, and genuinely useful, whether it's kicking off something new or improving what's already there.

-I believe good code should be clean, thoughtful, and built with the future in mind—the kind that doesn't just work today, but stays solid as things grow and change.
+I believe good code should be clean, thoughtful, and built with the future in mind, the kind that doesn't just work today, but stays solid as things grow and change.
 Collaboration keeps me energized, learning keeps me curious, and seeing an idea come to life is what keeps me moving.

 When I'm not pixel-pushing or code-wrangling, you'll find me leveling up my skills, diving into new frameworks and tools, or catching up on the latest in tech and creativity.